 Outdoor Space That Actually Gets Used

-Custom deck design and construction services in Athens, Georgia.
+Custom deck design and construction services in Athens and Winder, GA.

 Deck construction begins with planning the layout and determining how the structure will attach to your home.
 Footings are dug below the frost line and poured to support the posts.
 Beams and joists are installed according to code, and the decking material is fastened with hidden clips or corrosion-resistant screws.
 Railing systems are built to meet height and spacing requirements, and stairs are framed to match the deck height and grade.

-Get in touch with Don Kittle Construction in Athens to schedule an on-site consultation and talk through deck size, material options, and placement.
+Get in touch with Don Kittle Construction in Athens and Winder, GA, to schedule an on-site consultation and talk through deck size, material options, and placement.

 What Goes Into Building It Right